Skip to content

 lm(messages=[{"role": "user", "content": "Say this is a test!"}]) # => ['This is a test!']

 To build reliable AI systems, you must iterate fast.
 But maintaining prompts makes that hard: it forces you to tinker with strings or data every time you change your LM, metrics, or pipeline.
-Having built over a dozen best-in-class compound LM systems since 2020, we learned this the hard way—and built DSPy so you don't have to.
+Having built over a dozen best-in-class compound LM systems since 2020, we learned this the hard way—and so built DSPy to decouple AI system design from messy incidental choices about specific LMs or prompting strategies.

-DSPy shifts your focus from tinkering with prompt strings to programming with structured natural-language modules.
+DSPy shifts your focus from tinkering with prompt strings to programming with structured and declarative natural-language modules.
 For every AI component in your system, you specify input/output behavior as a signature and select a module to assign a strategy for invoking your LM.
-DSPy expands your signatures into prompts and parses your typed outputs, so you can write ergonomic, portable, and optimizable AI systems.
+DSPy expands your signatures into prompts and parses your typed outputs, so you can compose different modules together into ergonomic, portable, and optimizable AI systems.

 Getting Started II: Build DSPy modules for various tasks